denismr/Classification-and-Counting-with-Recurrent-Contexts/README.md

 # Classifying and Counting with Recurrent Contexts

-Supplementary material for the paper.
+Supplemental material for the paper.
 [Download link for the paper (PDF).](http://www.kdd.org/kdd2018/accepted-papers/view/classifying-and-counting-with-recurrent-contexts)

 | Info             | Details                                                            |